mangoomeh/fakebook/README.md

 # fakebook
+Fakebook is a Facebook clone, built using React.js, Django, Postgresql.
+It has the basic capabilities of a social media app with the exception of posting media.
+This full stack application is created to apply skills learnt in Python programming language, and Django's ORM.

-## Info
+## Setup
-Based on facebook.
-The app has the following functionalities:
-1. Create account
-2. Make a post
-3. Like a post
-4. Comment on a post
-5. Search for people
-6. Send a friend request to people
-7. Accept a friend request
-8. Delete a friend
-9. Edit your bio
-10. View your friends' posts
+1. `npm i` for frontend
+2. `python manage.py runserver` for backend
+3. Here is a working live version of the frontend application: [Fakebook](https://mango-fakebook.netlify.app/)

-## Stack
+## Project Status
-1. Node.js
-2. React.js
-3. Django - python
-4. Postgresql via psycopg2
+Completed.
+Might implement additional features like posting media.

 ## Trivia
-This app is created for project 4 of GA SEI-33
+This app is created for project 4 of GA SEI-33 part of the reason stems from curiousity about how friends system in social media apps work.